 Anyone who’s ever ridden a bike has likely experienced flat tires or punctures – but the good news is, you don’t always need a whole new tire.
-We always recommend you carry spare tubes, a repair kit, bike pump and multi-tool when out riding (the Commute Seat Pack or Commute Top Tube are our go-to bags for this!).
+We always recommend you carry spare tubes, a repair tool kit, bike pump and multi-tool when out riding (the Commute Seat Pack or Commute Top Tube are our go-to bags for this!).

 The obvious action for beginner riders is to inspect the tire first to see if there’s a puncture (Often you can see the object, maybe a nail or small screw).
 However, issues can also come from the wheel or the tube itself, so you may need to dive a bit deeper to identify the source of the problem.